Abdulrahman-Khalid/ta3mya-plus-plus/docs/tasm-specs.md

 Empty lines don't matter.

 ## Comments
-Use `;` for comments that should be ignored by assembler, like:
+Use `;` for comments that should be ignored by vm, like:
 ```
 ; the following puts 5 in memory address v
 CPY 5 V